insellab/insellab.github.io/gpcr_cnv.md

 layout: default
 ---

-### Copy number variation for GPCRs in each TCGA tumor type, based on GISTIC 2.0 thresholded data compiled at the
+### Copy number variation for GPCRs in each TCGA tumor type, based on GISTIC 2.0 thresholded data compiled at the [UCSC Xena Portal](http://xena.ucsc.edu/)

 Files are plotted in Excel with X and Y coordinates for each point/sample on the MDS plots, along with sample IDs are provided